Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 In the float to int example, this works but truncates:
 `e = xx pi;`

+Use xx to do a quick cast, you can always write the complete cast() when reviewing the code.

 #### 6.2.5.1 - Cast of bool to int
 bool values can be autocast to ints with xx (see line (7)):
 ```c++